dotnet/designs/accepted/2020/cbor/cbor.md

     - `System.DateTimeOffset` values,
     - `System.Numerics.BigInteger` values and
     - `System.Decimal` values.
-- Reader should support skipping a data item, including any nested data items.
+- Reader should support skipping a data item, including its nested data items.
     - Provide a workaround for advancing through nonconforming sections of the encoding.
 - Exception safety: methods that throw should not have any side-effects.